superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 :::
 :::::

 You can see that only the first result is ok.
 The following ones are not relevant at all to our query.
-They are not about Qdrant or vector DBs.
+They are not at all about Qdrant or vector DBs.

 ### 5.3.
 Visualize retrieval

-For the visualization step, we implemented a dedicated class that uses the UMAP dimensionality reduction algorithm.
-We have picked UMAP as it holds the geometric properties, such as the distance, between the higher and lower dimensions better than its peers (e.g., PCA, t-SNE).
+For the visualization step, you will implement a dedicated class that uses the UMAP dimensionality reduction algorithm.
+We have picked UMAP as it holds the geometric properties, such as the distance, between the higher dimensions and the projected ones better than its peers (e.g., PCA, t-SNE).

 The `RetrievalVisualizer` computes the projected embeddings for all the vector space once.
-Afterward, it uses `render()` method to project only the given query and retrieved posts before rendering them.
+Afterward, it uses the `render()` method to project only the given query and retrieved posts and plot them to a 2D graph.

 ```python
 class RetrievalVisualizer: